nestjs/docs.nestjs.com/content/techniques/sql.md

 > info **Hint** Learn more about the available decorators [here](https://github.com/RobinBuschmann/sequelize-typescript#column).

-The `User` model belongs to the `users` directory.
-This directory represents the `UsersModule`.
-It's your decision where to keep your model files.
-We recommend creating them near their **domain**, in the corresponding module directory.
+The `User` model file sits in the `users` directory.
+This directory contains all files related to the `UsersModule`.
+You can decide where to keep your model files, however, we recommend creating them near their **domain**, in the corresponding module directory.

-To begin using `User` model, we need to let Sequelize know about it by inserting it into the `models` array:
+To begin using the `User` model, we need to let Sequelize know about it by inserting it into the `models` array in the module `forRoot()` method options:

 ```typescript
 @@filename(app.module)